HiBearME/scVIC/README.md

 ## Reproducibility

-To reproduce the results of original manuscript, please check in `notebooks/repoducibility`.
+Since the Python version and dependency environment have changed in this branch, reproducibility is not guaranteed.
+If you wish to reproduce the results of the original manuscript, please switch to the **master** branch.